kyma-project/kyma/docs/application-connector/tmp.md

 type: Troubleshooting
 ---

-If you call a registered service and receive an error, follow these steps to detect the source of the problem:
+If you call a registered service and receive an error, follow these steps to detect the source of the problem.

 1. Check the logs